The following information provides requirement information to install an Alert Logic IDS virtual appliance in an Azure environment.

 - Complete these steps for each virtual server you want Alert Logic to protect.

-- Once you have the total networking utilization calculated for each virtual server, add these numbers together.
+- When you have the total networking utilization calculated for each virtual server, add these numbers together.
 This is the estimated throughput requirement for your virtual appliance.
 Select your instance type size based on this calculation.

 The following table shows the select compute instance types that Alert Logic runs in Azure.